open2c/pairtools/README.md

     on the either side of each molecule;
     - report unmapped/multimapped (ambiguous alignments)/chimeric alignments as
     chromosome "!", position 0, strand "-";
-    - find and rescue chrimeric alignments produced by singly-ligated Hi-C molecules with a sequenced ligation junction on one of the sides;
+    - identify and rescue chrimeric alignments produced by singly-ligated Hi-C molecules with a sequenced ligation junction on one of the sides;
     - perform upper-triangular flipping of the sides of Hi-C molecules such that the first side has a lower sorting index than the second side;